Apologizing For Nothing Is My Autistic Burnout Warning Sign

 If I push through:

-Autistic shutdown.
-My brain shuts off all non-essential functions.
+Shutdown Mode = My brain shutting off all non-essential functions.
 I can't engage with anything that requires cognitive effort.
 Bed is the only option.
+(Often times by my family I'm still forced to do more, but I'm still doing whatever I can)

 — Omari